ibm-cloud-docs/openwhisk/openwhisk_reference.md

 {: #openwhisk_ref_swift3}

 ### Swift 3
 Swift 3 actions are executed with Swift 3.0.2  `--kind swift:3` or Swift 3.1.1 `--kind swift:3.1.1`, respectively.
-The default `--kind swift:default` is Swift 3.0.2.
+Always specify kind `swift:3.1.1` as previous versions of Swift are unsupported.

+Actions that specify the kind `swift:3` will no longer be invoked after November 30, 2017.
+You must migrate all Swift actions to use kind `swift:3.1.1`.
+As a best practice, always provide the specific kind when you create or update actions.
+{: tip}

 Swift 3.0.2 actions can use the following packages:
 - KituraNet version 1.0.1, https://github.com/IBM-Swift/Kitura-net